DrJohnDale/ASCAM/README.md

 ASCAM can be used to browse, organize and analyze episodic recordings of single ion channel currents.

+Note: This folk is modified to work on windows (and probably linux)
 ## Installing
 Clone (with git, see below) or download the zip from this page.